shrutikshirsagar/cross-language-SER/README.md

 # Cross-language-SER

-We used AVEC challenge data- 2016 and 2019 for our experiemntation.
+We used AVEC challenge data- 2016 and 2019 for our experimentation.

 Step 1: Extract modultion spectrum fetaures and eGEMAPs features.